thedevd/techBlog/springboot/microservices/netflix-zuul-api-gateway-server/README.md

     "inventoryServicePort": "8082"
     }
     ```
+    **Behind the scene -** here we made a call to `/api/product/{productCode}` api of `product-catalog-service`through Zuul.
+First Zuul will check with Eureka if there is any service registered as product-catalog-service in service registry.
+If it's there, it will get the port and host for the product-catalog-service and append to the URL part to complete the rest API url and make the call.
+(Also, Zuul is Ribbon aware, so it will automatically load balance the call if there are multiple instance of the backend service running)
   * Similarly inventory-service's api `/api/inventory/{productCode}` can be accessed through Zuul using the GET url- \
     GET http://localhost:8765/inventory-service/api/inventory/p10001
     ```